Layblar/platform/docs/architecture.md

 **Preconditions** :

 - User verification is successful.
 - Device information is provided and valid.

 **Postconditions** :

 - The device information is updated.
 - The device information is updated in the device library.

 **Collaborators** :

 - UserService::verifyUser()
 - DeviceLibraryService::updateDeviceInformation()

-## Remove Device from Household
+## Remove Device from Household {removedevicefromhousehold}

 **Description** : Remove a device from a household.